puniverse/pulsar/docs/index.md

 (snd channel message)
 ~~~

 `message` can be any object, but not `nil`.
-Receiving a message from a channel is equaly easy:
+Receiving a message from a channel is equally easy:

 ~~~ clojure
 (rcv channel)